Join our 2021 Online Fundraiser!

-The Barbara Daly Danko Political Forum this year will be devoted to exactly that.
-Discussion will include ending cash bail, electing anti-racist judges, police and public safety, and protecting our vote.
+The Barbara Daly Danko Political Forum this year was devoted to exactly that.
+Discussion included ending cash bail, electing anti-racist judges, police and public safety, and protecting our vote.

-Members are creating a video high-lighting “Activities in the 14th Ward that Bend the Arc Towards Justice.”
+Members created a video high-lighting “Activities in the 14th Ward that Bend the Arc Towards Justice.”

-Speakers will include David Harris and Jerry Dickinson of the University of Pittsburgh School of Law; and Jam Hammond of the City of Pittsburgh Commission on Human Relations.
+Speakers included Marie Norman of the “Order of the Phoenix” organizing group, and David Harris and Jerry Dickinson of the University of Pittsburgh School of Law; followed by a panel presentation and discussion with Rep Summer Lee, Gwen’s Girls CEO Dr. Kathi Elliott, and Executive Director Jam Hammond of the City of Pittsburgh Commission on Human Relations.

 Upcoming Events in 2021:

 - January 31, 2021, Annual Meeting/Barbara Danko Political Forum: 2021 Theme: “Justice is on the Ballot” Recording is here.

 - March 20/21, 2021, Fundraising Event & Primary Election Endorsement Event – check back!

 - June 2021, First Annual Club Picnic: Vietnam Vets Pavilion – check back!

 PREVIOUS PGH 14WIDC Annual Meetings: